Rachel Freier

-Rachel "Ruchie" Freier (born April 2, 1965) is an acting New York Supreme Court judge.
+Rachel "Ruchie" Freier (born April 2, 1965) is a New York Supreme Court justice.

 In 2016, she campaigned and was elected as a Civil Court judge for the Kings County 5th judicial district in New York State, thereby becoming the first Hasidic Jewish woman to be elected as a civil court judge in New York State, and the first Hasidic woman to hold public office in United States history.
 Although she ran for the Civil Court, after her election, she was assigned to serve on the Criminal Court in the Kings County 5th judicial district.

+In January 2023 she was appointed to fill a vacancy on the New York Supreme Court, and in November 2023 she was elected to the position in her own right.
 She previously worked as a real estate attorney and community activist, and served as a volunteer court lawyer in the New York City Family Court.

 Early life and education

 Freier was born in Borough Park, Brooklyn, the eldest of five children in a Hasidic Jewish family.
 While attending the Bais Yaakov high school in Borough Park, she took a course in legal stenography, and she graduated from high school in 1982.
 At age 19 she married David Freier, with whom she has three sons and three daughters.

 Freier worked first as a legal secretary, and, in 1994, as a paralegal at law firm Willkie Farr & Gallagher, in order to support her husband in kollel.
 Her husband went on to complete an accounting degree at Touro College, and in 1996, she also decided to pursue a college education.
-She began studying law at age 30 after realizing she was working for lawyers younger than she.
+She began studying law at age 30 after realizing she was working for lawyers younger than her.

 She enrolled at Lander College, part of the Touro College and University System, where she became director of the women's pre-law society, and graduated six years later with a bachelor of science degree in political science.

 She then entered Brooklyn Law School, completing her degree in four years, graduating in June 2005.

 Career

 Freier passed the New York State Bar exam in 2006.
 She is also licensed to practice law in New Jersey and the District of Columbia.

 Freier and her husband shared an office in Borough Park, where she practiced commercial and residential estate law, and he did commercial financing.

-Freier also had a law office in Monroe, New York, where she does business with Hasidic residents of nearby Kiryas Joel.
-She advocated for the Satmar Hasidic Community by speaking to residents of Orange, Sullivan, and Rockland counties, to help correct misconceptions people might have about Hasidic life in Kiryas Joel and to better understand the Hasidic neighbors in their midst.
+Freier also had a law office in Monroe, New York, where she did business with Hasidic residents of nearby Kiryas Joel.
+She advocated for the Satmar Hasidic Community by speaking to residents of Orange, Sullivan, and Rockland counties, to help correct misconceptions people might have about Hasidic life in Kiryas Joel, and to better understand the Hasidic neighbors in their midst.

 Freier began her political career in 2001 as an intern in the Manhattan office of then-U.S. Senator from New York Hillary Clinton.
 She also interned for other elected officials.